smartinternz02/SBSPS-Challenge-10877-1692605928/README.md

 # SBSPS-Challenge-10877-1692605928

-The Cognos Effect: Unleashing Actionable Insights on the Top 100 K-Dramas of 2023
+#The Cognos Effect: Unleashing Actionable Insights on the Top 100 K-Dramas of 2023.

 The "Viewer Demographics Dashboard with Integrated Genre Popularity Analysis" project introduces a pioneering approach to understanding the KDrama audience and content trends.